-Our product candidates are still under clinical development and may not obtain regulatory approval or be successfully commercialized.
+We have only received regulatory approval for TEMBEXA, and all our other product candidates are still under clinical development and may not obtain regulatory approval or be successfully commercialized.

 We have not marketed, distributed or sold any products.
-Our product candidates are ONC201, which we are developing for the treatment of recurrent H3 K27M-mutant glioma, DSTAT, which we are developing for the treatment of AML, the treatment of ALI in COVID-19 patients, and other potential indications and BCV, which we continue to develop for the treatment of smallpox as a medical countermeasure.
-We are in late stage clinical development for both ONC201 and DSTAT.
-The new drug application (NDA) for BCV as a medical countermeasure for the treatment of smallpox is currently under FDA review and has a PDUFA date of July 7, 2021.
+Our product candidates are ONC201, which we are developing for the treatment of recurrent H3 K27M-mutant glioma, as well as DSTAT, which we are developing for the treatment of AML and other potential indications.
+We are in late-stage clinical development for both ONC201 and DSTAT.

 There is no guarantee that our current or future clinical trials will be approved by regulators, and no guarantee that they will be completed or, if completed, will be successful, or if successful, will result in an approval for the sale of any of our product candidates.
-The success of each of DSTAT, ONC201 and BCV will depend on several factors, including the following:
+The success of each of DSTAT, ONC201 and TEMBEXA will depend on several factors, including the following:

-- generating positive safety and efficacy data from our clinical trials of DSTAT and ONC201; - acceptance of data from our studies of oral BCV in animal models, including analyses necessary to bridge to a recommended human dose, by the FDA and foreign regulatory bodies; - receipt of marketing approvals from the FDA and corresponding regulatory authorities outside the United States; - establishing manufacturing capabilities necessary for a registration trial and commercialization of DSTAT; - establishing commercial manufacturing capabilities for BCV; - acceptance of the product, if approved for marketing; - effectively competing with other therapies; - a continued acceptable safety profile of the product following approval; and - obtaining, maintaining, enforcing and defending intellectual property rights and claims.
+- generating positive safety and efficacy data from our clinical trials of DSTAT and ONC201; - receipt of marketing approvals from the FDA and corresponding regulatory authorities outside the United States; - · establishing manufacturing capabilities necessary for a registration trial and commercialization of DSTAT;

+- establishing commercial manufacturing capabilities for TEMBEXA; - acceptance of the product, if approved for marketing; - effectively competing with other therapies; - a continued acceptable safety profile of the product following approval; and - obtaining, maintaining, enforcing and defending intellectual property rights and claims.

-If we do not achieve one or more of these factors in a timely manner or at all, we could experience significant delays or an inability to successfully commercialize BCV, ONC201, and DSTAT, which would materially harm our business.
+If we do not achieve one or more of these factors in a timely manner or at all, we could experience significant delays or an inability to successfully commercialize TEMBEXA, ONC201, and DSTAT, which would materially harm our business.

-We have never obtained regulatory approval for a drug and we may be unable to obtain, or may be delayed in obtaining, regulatory approval for our most advanced clinical candidates: BCV, ONC201 and DSTAT.
+We may be unable to obtain, or may be delayed in obtaining, regulatory approval for our most advanced clinical candidates: ONC201 and DSTAT.